rekmus/nodepp/README.md

 ### ci

 Version 3 gets rid of **ci** (connection index) carried around for all those years.
 I kind of forgot about it, even after it had become obvious that Node++ was going to retain a single-threaded model.
-Migration to 3.x.x requires removing `int ci` and `ci` function arguments.
+Migration to 3.x.x requires removing `int ci` function arguments.

 ### Silgy